+It's the ideal spot if you're looking for outdoorsy things to do in Gauteng that won't break the piggy bank.
 Picnic on the lawns, go bird spotting at the hide, take a stroll through the water-wise garden, cycad garden, succulent rockery, fern garden, or browse through the indigenous nursery and gift shop.
-A number of leisure events take place throughout the year including afternoon concerts, astrological evenings and carols by candlelight.
+The gardens also host regular events throughout the year such as art markets, afternoon concerts, astrological evenings and carols by candlelight.

 Students (valid card needed): R22